Dinosaurs in Jurassic Park: Giganotosaurus

-Speaking about the Giganotosaurus, Trevorrow said, "I wanted something that felt like the Joker.
+Trevorrow said about the Giganotosaurus, "I wanted something that felt like the Joker.
 It just wants to watch the world burn".
-At Trevorrow's request, Nolan added battle scars on the animal's face, similar to Jack Nicholson's Joker character in the 1989 film Batman.
+He later clarified the Joker reference, stating that it arose from a conversation with the artist who applied paint to the animatronic.
+According to Trevorrow, "it’s a question of like, 'Well, how do you want this thing to feel?'
+And then the Joker was my reference.
+I think [the initial comment] turned into a narrative as if it's like literally the Joker, that was not my intention!
+Melting face makeup was the note I gave".
+At Trevorrow's request, battle scars were added to the animal's face, similar to Jack Nicholson's Joker character in the 1989 film Batman.
 The Joker influence also extended to the dinosaur's lumbering movements.

 Indominus rex

-Indominus rex is a fictional dinosaur antagonist in Jurassic World.
-It is a genetically modified hybrid dinosaur, made up of DNA from various animals.
-It is created by the character Dr. Henry Wu to boost theme-park attendance, although it later escapes.
-In the film, it is stated that the dinosaur's base genome is a T. rex, and that it also has the DNA of a Velociraptor, a cuttlefish, and a tree frog.
-The film's promotional website states that the creature also has the DNA of a Carnotaurus, a Giganotosaurus, a Majungasaurus, and a Rugops.
+Indominus rex is a fictional theropod dinosaur and the main antagonist in the film Jurassic World.
+It is a transgenic (or hybrid) dinosaur, made up of DNA from various animals.
+It was created by the character Dr. Henry Wu, as requested by CEO Simon Masrani, to boost theme park attendance, although it later escapes.
+In the film, it is stated that the dinosaur's base genome is a T. rex, and that it also has the DNA of Velociraptor, cuttlefish, and tree frog.
+The film's promotional website states that the creature also has the DNA of theropods Carnotaurus, Giganotosaurus, Majungasaurus, and Rugops.
 Trevorrow said the mixed DNA allowed the animal to have attributes "that no dinosaur was known to have".

-The Indominus is shown white in color, and can sense thermal radiation.
-It can also camouflage itself thanks to its cuttlefish DNA, and it uses this ability to evade capture.
-Carnotaurus was previously depicted in Crichton's novel The Lost World with the same ability to camouflage.
-Other characteristics of the Indominus include its long arms, raptor claws, and small thumbs.
-It is able to walk on four legs.
+The Indominus is white in color, and can also camouflage itself and adapt to its surroundings, thanks to its cuttlefish DNA.
+Carnotaurus was previously depicted in Crichton's novel The Lost World with the same ability to camouflage, and the Indominus uses it to evade capture.
+It can also sense thermal radiation.
+Other characteristics include its long arms, raptor hand claws, and small thumbs.
+It is able to walk on two or four legs.
 ILM's animation supervisor, Glen McIntosh, said: "The goal was to always make sure she felt like a gigantic animal that was a theropod but taking advantage of its extra features".
 Therizinosaurus inspired the long forelimbs of the Indominus.
 Horner rejected an early idea that the dinosaur could be depicted as bulletproof, but he otherwise told Trevorrow to add any attributes that he wanted the animal to have.
-Trevorrow and Horner began with a list of possible characteristics and then gradually narrowed it down.
+The two began with a list of possible characteristics, then gradually narrowed it down.
 Trevorrow said: "These kind of things were often decided by the needs of the narrative.
 If it was going to pick up a guy and bite his head off, it was going to need thumbs".
-Trevorrow wanted the Indominus to look like it could be an actual dinosaur, while Horner was disappointed that the dinosaur did not look more extreme, saying that he "wanted something that looked really different".
+Trevorrow wanted the Indominus to look like it could be an actual dinosaur, while Horner was disappointed that it did not look more extreme, saying he "wanted something that looked really different".